dadheech-vartika/She-Help/README.md

 7. Blockchain

 ## What's next for She-Help
 The team would love to build out the functionality of a facial recognition software to further improve the security of the platform, and research more about how to provide relevant development materials to the young female entrepreneurs.
+Our team would especially love to work further upon this project and develop end-to-end applications for the agencies and the aspiring entrepreneurs to increase it's usability and handiness.